Thee Nagar: Critical reception

-Indiaglitz wrote "Director Thirumalai deserves credit for coming up with a movie that is fairly engaging."
 Sify wrote "There is nothing new in story or presentation and the film sags towards the climax, and is a total let down.
 Thirumalai, the director has etched the plot of the film from Dharani?s action movie Dhil, added some masala, and remixed it".
 Chennai Online wrote "The script hops, skips and jumps through situations without much consistency.
 So, by the time you get tuned to one situation, the director has gone on to a totally new one.
 And by the time you get acquainted with this new one, you are distracted by a different track.
 The messages are varied, conveyed in a confused way that doesn't make any impact".